nemesismon/phase-1-algorithms-has-target-sum-solution/README.md

 Note that this description of the problem highlights the inputs and output (return value), and gives us some ideas to explore later in our pseudocode.

+REWROTE THE PROBLEM IN MY OWN WORDS:
+I need to make a function called hasTargetSum from an arry to find out if any two numbers inside are equal to the target.
+In an array with [1, 3 , 5, 7, 9] for example, we would iterate over pairs to see which combination matches the target.
+If the target was 12, we should find that the sum of 5 and 7 would equal the target of 12 and return false.
+If no pairs satisfied this search we would return false.

 ### 2. Write Your Own Test Cases

 Next, let's write a few test cases.
 Once again, let's consider what